ackmanlab/svg-assets/README.md

-The goal of this project is to provide a repository that contains scalable vector graphics (svg) content for open usage by our research group and the greater public community.
+This repository contains scalable vector graphics (svg) content for open usage by our research group and the greater public community.

-All content in this repo should be contributed with the intention of being openly shared and compatible with the Creative Commons Public domain license [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
+Content in this repo should be contributed with the intention of being openly shared and compatible with the Creative Commons Public domain license [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) to the greatest extent possible.
+Please feel free to contribute.

-This repo will be made public after initial setup.

 ## What is svg?